 Initial symptoms may include the rapid onset of seizure activity along with nausea, vomiting, muscle twitch, increased pulse, excessive salivation or frothing at the mouth, and dilation of the pupils.
 Deaths usually occur from respiratory paralysis a few hours after ingestion.

 Description: A perennial plant that grows to a height of 3 to 7 feet tall.
-The leaves are up to 15 inches long, alternately-arranged, and tri-pinnately-compound with numerous 2 to 5 inch ovate leaflets.
+The leaves are up to 15 inches long, alternately-arranged, and tri-pinnately-compound (divided into leaflets three times) with numerous 2 to 5 inch ovate leaflets.
 They are also sharply toothed.
 The leaf veins terminate at the bottom of leaf serrations and not at the tips, which helps to identify this plant.

-Flowers are white and tiny, have 5 petals and 5 stamens that grow in umbrella like clusters 2 to 8 inches across.
+Flowers are white and tiny, have 5 petals that grow in umbrella-like clusters 2 to 8 inches across.
 The plant flowers in spring or early summer.
-The stem is branching, smooth, hollow and often with purplish-green striations.
+The stem is smooth, hollow, and often has purplish-green striations.
 It has a tuberous root with rootstalks that are multi-chambered and contain a yellowish oily liquid.
-This poisonous liquid is said to smell like raw parsnip.
+This poisonous liquid can smell like raw parsnip.

 Types of Water Hemlocks: bulblet-bearing w. h.
 (Cicuta bulbifera) , western w. h.
 (Cicuta douglasii), beaver poison (Cicuta maculata), cowbane (Cicuta virosa), spotted w. h.
 (Cicuta occidentalis)